-The final results for our year 8 students in 2023 show that 80% of the students are working in or above level 4 of the curriculum in Reading, 75% in Maths and 68% in Writing.
 This is a pleasing result.
 These students are all working in or above level 4 of the curriculum.
 Conversations with the College have confirmed that a large number of graduating year 8 students will again work in curriculum level 4 at year 9, with the Advanced Learner classes working in level 5.
 This means all of these graduating students have either met or exceeded learning expectations.

-Of the students who have yet to move from level 3 to level 4 while at the Intermediate, the data indicates a large group in each of the core subjects sit at the end of level 3 and very close to achieving level 4 results.
-Taking these students into account, the overall results improve to 89% Reading, 85% Maths, and 80% Writing.
-These results are indicated in the graph below:
+Of the students who have yet to move from level 3 to level 4 while at the Intermediate, the data indicates a large group, in each of the core subjects, sit at the end of level 3 and very close to achieving level 4 results.
+Taking these students into account, the overall results improve to 91% Reading, 84% in Writing, and 87% Maths.
+These results are shown in the graph below:

-The following graph demonstrates the percentage of students that leave us at year 8 'at and above' the expected curriculum level (we have also presented data (dark blue) that includes in the total percentage, students who are very close to achieving the expected level i.e. sitting at the end of level 3).
+The graph below demonstrates the percentage of students that leave us at year 8 'at and above' the expected curriculum level (light blue) - we have also presented data (dark blue) that includes in the total percentage of students who are very close to achieving the expected level i.e. sitting at the end of level 3.